 Genesis 29:26-28 (KJV)

 Jacob did what any honorable man would do and got the other daughter too…for the low, low cost of seven years labor.
 The Bible said Jacob loved Rachel (who he fell in love with) more than Leah (who he was forced to marry) so god punished him by making Rachel barren and gave Leah a son.
 Wait, Jacob is the good guy in this story, right?
 I mean, he loves Rachel but is apparently still sleeping with Leah too, but that isn’t a sin yet.
+Actually, poly weddings are never forbidden in the Bible, so that’s never a sin.
 Also, what’s up with all the women being barren in this book?
 Leah calls her son Reuben, and thinks, “now Jacob will have to love me!”
 She has two other sons later, Simeon and Levi…hey, apparently Jacob doesn’t hate her too much, because he is knocking the bottom out of that every chance he gets.

 And she conceived again, and bare a son; and said, Now this time will my husband be joined unto me, because I have born him three sons: therefore was his name called Levi.